How to support your staff to prevent burnout in a remote setup

 The work-life balance paradox

 Interestingly, by sharing our experiences, we have challenged the popular myth that the advantage associated with remote work - work-life balance - improves in remote teams.
-For some people, in remote mode it’s even harder to stick to regular work hours and keep the routine of “switched on” and “switched off” work mode.
-By working more and more they sustain the pretense that if they work hard enough, they can hold onto the world we once knew.
+For some people, in remote mode, it’s even harder to stick to regular work hours and keep the routine of “switched on” and “switched off” work mode.
+By working more and more they sustain the pretence that if they work hard enough, they can hold onto the world we once knew.
 Even those who welcomed remoteness enthusiastically found themselves trapped, feeling separated from the course of things, lonely and uncertain after a couple of months in lockdown.

 So… how can we remedy the negative emotions associated with remote work?
-And how can we prevent fatigue and burn-out in the workplace?
+And how can we prevent fatigue and burnout in the workplace?
 Here’s what we came up with.

 1. Building resilience

 We focused on resilience.
 The most inspiring definition of resilience has been created by the attendees of our workshops.
-It is a picture of a suspension bridge: an example of an object that bends under stress and reform afterward.
+It is a picture of a suspension bridge: an example of an object that bends under stress and reform afterwards.
 The bridge has been built with the inner strength to maintain the right and safe frame while experiencing the pressure.
 Without it, it would collapse and fall to dust.

 What creates this inner strength?
 Every group of attendees has created their own list of action items that help them cope with stress and awaken that inner power.
 We concluded that resilience is being created by a set of techniques which - in a course of a daily routine - make us able to recharge and face the challenge one by one.
 Things such as: taking healthy breaks during the day, practicing mindfulness, acts of kindness and gratitude, identifying stress triggers and disarming stress and anxiety, good sleep, regular exercises, quality diet, a realistic work schedule, the discipline of keeping non-work-related hours, staying disconnected from tools after work are as much important as keeping good relationships with people.
 From a work perspective, it also means having a meaningful relationship with the manager.